YahyaRabbani20/Process-Optimization-Chemical-Engineering/README.md

    - Studied various parameters such as chimney height, solar intensity, and airflow rates to optimize the energy output.

 - **Finite Element Method for Solving Navier-Stokes Equations**:
-   - Developed MATLAB code to solve **Navier-Stokes equations** for fluid flow and heat transfer using finite element methods.
+   - Developed MATLAB code to solve **Navier-Stokes equations** for fluid flow and heat transfer using FEM and FVM.
    - Applied to various engineering problems, including velocity field and heat transfer in pipes, channels, and heat exchangers.

 ### 2. Process Optimization Projects
 Process optimization played a key role in improving chemical engineering systems:

-- **MATLAB Optimization for Chemical Processes**: Various optimization techniques were applied in MATLAB for improving process efficiency and minimizing energy use in reactors, separation units, and heat exchangers.

-- **Aspen HYSYS Process Simulations**: Optimized the performance of distillation columns, reactors, and heat exchangers to achieve better yields and reduced energy consumption in chemical plants.
+- **Aspen HYSYS Process Simulations**: Optimized the performance of distillation columns, reactors, and heat exchangers in different systems and subsystems in plants to achieve better yields and reduced energy consumption in chemical plants.

 ### 3. CFD-DEM Coupling for Magnetorheological Fluid Simulation
-A significant part of my research involved coupling **CFD** (using **OpenFOAM**) with **DEM** (using **LIGGGHTS**) to model the behavior of magnetorheological fluids (MRF).
+A part of my research as a master thesis involved coupling **CFD** (using **OpenFOAM**) with **DEM** (using **LIGGGHTS**) to model the behaviour of magnetorheological fluids in the presence of the magnetic field.
 This included:

 - **CFD-DEM Simulation of Particle-Fluid Interactions**:
    - Simulated particle-fluid interactions under the influence of magnetic fields using **CFD-DEM coupling**.
    - Investigated the rheological properties of magnetorheological fluids, such as shear stress and dynamic yield stress.

 #### Reference:
-This work builds on my paper, **"Numerical Investigation of Magnetorheological Fluid Behavior Using CFD-DEM Coupling"**, which explores the use of **OpenFOAM** and **LIGGGHTS** to simulate fluid-particle interactions in the presence of magnetic fields.
+This work was published in a conference with the title, **"Numerical Investigation of Magnetorheological Fluid Behavior Using CFD-DEM Coupling"**, which explores the use of **OpenFOAM** and **LIGGGHTS** to simulate fluid-particle interactions in the presence of magnetic fields.
+Additionally, part of my collaborative work can be found in the paper titled **"Investigation of the Chain Formation Effect on Thermal Conductivity of Magnetorheological Fluids"**, which explores the use of **CFD Fluent** to simulate fluid-particle interactions in the presence of magnetic fields.
 The paper can be accessed [here](https://arc.aiaa.org/doi/epdf/10.2514/1.T5656).

 ---